 Save the randomization settings.
 Once you have saved them, you can test your randomization with test records.

+When you decide to start collecting real data, you will be able to reset your randomization.
 After going live it is no longer possible to change the Randomization settings.
 If your study requires a change in the randomization settings after going live, please contact us.

 Note: The users in your study who will be doing the randomization need to have 'Randomize' (Rand.) rights.
 If you want them to be able to see the randomization allocation, you need to also assign them 'View randomization' (or View rand.) rights.
 Thus, if your study is a double-blinded study, the users in your study should have only 'Randomize' rights and thus be able to randomize, but be blinded to the actual allocation.
 Find out more about defining user rights here.